wp-plugins/livepress/readme.txt

 5. List of users with name and biography

 == Changelog ==

+= 1.6.1 =
+* Fixed a bug that stoped the loading of default CSS sheet for the plugin that I added a bug in in 1.6

 = 1.6.0 =
 * Added the option to link to BBpress profile in the link to the shortcode and generator  user_link=bbpress_memberpage